The official Chrome extension for Polyreader, the send-to-Kindle service.

 Risk impact

-Polyreader is safe to use.
-It does not request any sensitive permissions.
+Polyreader does not require any sensitive permissions.

 Risk likelihood

-Upgrade to see risk analysis details
+Upgrade to see full risk analysis details

 Similar extensions